millylea/millylea/README.md

 - 🌱 I’m currently learning Java, Js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me thaominlea@gmail.com
-- ⚡ Fun fact: I tried to use API automation testing framework to test HTML response and boy, it's a headache, It worked btw
+- ⚡ Fun fact: I tried to use API automation testing framework to test HTML response and boy, it was a headache, It worked btw

 <!---
 millylea/millylea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.